ChristianKomodo/like-button/README.md

 ## Installation
 - Clone the repo
 - Navigate to the folder and run `npm install`
-- Start the server with `ng serve -o` (the `-o` flag opens a new browser window)
+- Start the server by running `ng serve -o` (the `-o` flag opens a new browser window)
-- Click some of the "like" hearts
+- Click some of the "like" hearts to see it work

 ## ToDo
 Make the individual movies come from one JSON object of titles, descriptions, and like counts.